sanilio/dotfiles-and-themes/readme.md

   - tmux theme
   - firefox theme via color extension
   - vscode extension
+  - available in jetbrains plugins as well

 ## 🚀 leggo!

+- first, on windows, install ubuntu wsl

+- install alacritty

-- first, we update apt and install dependencies
+- launch, make sure we're in WSL, and update apt and install dependencies

+  - in case we're not in WSL, try running `wsl` to get there.
+    - otherwise can launch ubuntu from the start menu until we get alacritty configured
   - `sudo apt update && sudo apt install -y zsh git tmux fzf zsh-autosuggestions zsh-syntax-highlighting`

-- install alacritty

 - then we `git clone` the repo to `~/.config/dotfiles-and-themes`

-  - on windows, it's the Users dir `C:\Users\{user}`. in powershell, `~` points to it.
+- run `./create_symlinks.sh --alacritty_win` here to get the terminal lookin ✨

 - install oh-my-zsh